 The primary focus of the internship is to provide you with a professional experience.
 To achieve this goal it is recommended that you engage in an internship situation that will provide you:

-After preliminary discussions with your NIU internship coordinator and field supervisor, you should outline your learning objectives for the internship by completing the Internship Agreement and Learning Objectives Form.
+After preliminary discussions with your NIU Academic Counselor and Internship Supervisor, you should complete your Internship Approval Form.
+You will also be required to complete the Learning Objectives and Activities Form which will outline your learning objectives for the internship.
 Be as specific as possible.
-The learning objectives will be reviewed by your field supervisor and the NIU coordinator.
-After negotiation and adjustments, if any, these learning objectives will guide your total internship experience
+The learning objectives will be reviewed by your Internship Supervisor and NIU CAHA586/786 Instructor.
+After negotiation and adjustments, if any, these learning objectives will guide your total internship experience.

-It is the responsibility of your field supervisor to guide you in achieving these objectives, to provide a context for significant learning, and to act as professional mentor.
+It is the responsibility of your internship supervisor to guide you in achieving these objectives, to provide a context for significant learning, and to act as professional mentor.
 It is your responsibility to arrange meetings, make regular journal entries, have forms completed, and request evaluations and letters of recommendation.
-Arranging a time frame within which the internship will be pursued will be a concern for you, your field supervisor and your internship coordinator alike.
+Arranging a time frame within which the internship will be pursued will be a concern for you, your internship supervisor and your academic counselor alike.

 Internships tend to be directed at six major types of organizations: